maximkiesel1/Exploratory_Data_Analysis_Mental_Health/README.md

 - Which age group has highest suicide rate over the years and how does it differ from the most recent data point?
 - Which generation have the highest suicide rate?

+## File Descriptions

+There are 3 files in this repository:
+- ReadMe: General project overview
+- data.csv: the dataset for the analysis
+- Global_Suicide_Analysis1.ipynb: the juypter notebook for this analysis

+## The Analysis
+For the analysis the main libraries were numpy, pandas.
+Viusalizations has a big part in this analyzation, because it´s based on principles of Descriptive Statistics.
+That´s why I used next to matplot plotly and pyecharts too.